 Universities with Majors in Forensic Pathology: How to Choose

 Forensic pathology is medical specialty concerned with identifying the cause of death during an autopsy.
-Universities do not offer majors in forensic pathology, though there are related degrees that can prepare students for medical school, one of several steps required for a career as a forensic pathologist.
+Universities do not offer undergraduate majors in forensic pathology, though there are related degrees that can prepare students for medical school, one of several steps required for a career as a forensic pathologist.

 Choosing an Undergraduate Program

 Forensic pathology programs aren't offered at the undergraduate level.
 Training in this medical subspecialty usually takes place during a 1-2-year fellowship program available to licensed physicians who've completed medical school and a post-graduate residency in pathology.

 Undergraduate students interested in forensic pathology careers will want to consider bachelor's degree programs that can prepare them for admission to medical school.
 Prerequisites generally include a year each of general chemistry, organic chemistry, biology and physics courses.
-Bachelor's degree candidates might also want to seek out a curriculum that can get them ready for the Medical College Admission Test (MCAT).
+Bachelor's degree candidates might also want to seek out a curriculum that can prepares them for the Medical College Admission Test (MCAT).

 Universities with Related Majors

 The universities profiled below are just some of the schools offering majors that might be of interest to prospective forensic pathologists.
 Their programs include plenty of lab science courses to help students meet medical school admissions prerequisites, and many of them offer opportunities to get a feel for the investigative techniques and procedures used in the field of forensic science.